Rooms How-to

 enable (boolean) - optional

 If true, enable the light.
 If false, disable the light.
-If this is ommitted, it defaults to true.
+If this is omitted, it defaults to true.

 -- Toggle light on and off when the user clicks. isOn = false function onClick() isOn = not isOn enableLight(isOn) end